Deejayxtra/literary-lions/README.md

 You'll need to open your terminal and navigate to the directory where each Dockerfile is located to build the Docker images.

-1. Navigate to Backend Directory and Build Backend Image Open your terminal and navigate to the backend/src directory:
+1. Navigate to Backend Directory and Build Backend Image Open your terminal and navigate to the backend directory:

-cd ~/literary-lions/backend/src
+cd ~/literary-lions/backend/

 Now, build the Docker image for the backend: